FDMediagroep/hamcrest-jsoup/README.md

 hamcrest-jsoup
 ==============
 The Hamcrest JSoup library provides a set of matchers for JSoup elements to assert the contents of those objects.
-With this library you can easily unit test the HTML contents in your backend.
+With this library you can easily unit test HTML contents in your backend.

 The JavaDoc can be found at: http://files2.fd.nl/development/hamcrest-jsoup/javadoc/